jaijacobk/aurora_pg_rds_infra/README.md

 # How to Build the Multi Regional Aurora Postgres Global Database With an Automatic Failover and Fallback

-Aurora Global Database supports managed planned failovers, you can manually invoke a process that promotes one of the existing secondary regions to be the new primary region.
+Aurora Global Database supports managed planned failovers.
+You can manually invoke a process that promotes one of the existing secondary regions to be the new primary region.
 A managed planned failover, however, requires a healthy global database cluster.

 An unplanned event occurs when the primary region becomes unhealthy.
 Unfortunately, there is no AWS-orchestrated automated solution available to promote the secondary region and bring the database up and running.
-This project illustrates how to acheive this by building the RDS cluster in a certain way along with a series of Lambdas and a step function
+This project illustrates how to achieve this by building the RDS cluster in a certain way along with a series of Lambdas and a step function

 ![Screenshot](images/image_1.png)

-### Step:1 (Build the stack-infra in both regions)
+### Step 1: (Build the stack-infra in both regions)

 ```{r chunk-name-with-no-spaces}
 aws cloudformation create-stack --stack-name aurora-pg-rds-infra --template-body file://stack-infra.yml --profile saml --region us-east-1 --capabilities CAPABILITY_AUTO_EXPAND